98306044/elms/README.txt

 ------------
 INSTALLATION
 ------------
-*Download the ELMS distribution from http://drupal.psu.edu/fserver *Unzip and go to the install.php page from a web-browser as you normally would when installing Drupal *Select the ELMS radio bubble and run through the typical Drupal installation *Select the core focus, features and optional packages that you'd like to install with ELMS *You are now running ELMS, enjoy making {what ever your core calls sites}!
+-- Download the ELMS distribution from http://drupal.psu.edu/fserver -- Unzip and go to the install.php page from a web-browser as you normally would when installing Drupal -- Select the ELMS radio bubble and run through the typical Drupal installation -- Select the core focus, features and optional packages that you'd like to install with ELMS.
+ELMS: ICMS is the primary focus at this time though the CLE should also install and give you an example of another flavor of ELMS.
+-- You are now running the ELMS platform, enjoy making {what ever your core calls sites}!

 ------------
 TROUBLESHOOTING INSTALLATION / SETUP
 ------------
 PHP > 5.2
 -- Unsupported because of date module though you can activate the date 5.2 emulation module and it should work.
-This has been installed many times on 5.2 and 5.3 respectively.
+This has been installed many times on 5.3 and has been tested a few times on PHP 5.2.

+PHP 5.2
+-- Zend Optimizer is recommended for installation because of the HTML Purifier library which likes having that active.
+-- Defaults are often set to 32M in php.ini.
+The ELMS installer will attempt to increase this to 96M in install.php and index.php.
+-- PHP 5.3 is recommended as it was the primary version things were developed for but

 Solving Drupal White screen of Death
-*Try setting the following settings in included .htaccess file: php_value memory_limit 96M or set memory limit per the instructions in the "installing on 1and1"
+-- Try setting the following settings in included .htaccess file:
+-- php_value memory_limit 96M or set memory limit per the instructions in the "Installing on 1and1"

 Installing on 1and1
 -- Try making an access file that allows for clean URLS